Tags

 {% endfor %}

 Instead of looping over an existing collection, you can also loop through a range of numbers.
-The ranges appear as (1..10)—parentheses that contain an initial value, two points and an end value.
-The initial and final values must be integers or expressions that are resolved to whole numbers.
+Ranges look like (1..10) - parentheses containing a start value, two periods, and an end value.
+The start and end values must be integers or expressions that resolve to integers.

 # if item.quantity is 4...